Best Film for the Fujica MPF 105X

-You should expect a disparity in availability.
-Consumer film emulsions can commonly still be obtained from big-box stores and pharmacies in meager amounts.
-Pro film stocks has to be ordered from photography store or online retailer.
+There is a big difference in availability.
+Consumer film stocks can frequently still be purchased from big-box stores and pharmacies in meager quantities.
+Pro film emulsions needs to be purchased from a camera store or online.

 A film’s sensitivity to light is displayed by the ISO.

-It is often difficult to handhold the MPF 105X with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-They will take longer than what you could handhold without leading to motion blur unless you are working in full sun.
+ISO 100 and slower films (ISO 25, ISO 50, etc) might be challenging to shoot handheld with the MPF 105X.
+The will probably take more time will be longer than what you could handhold without resulting in motion blur unless you are working in full sun.

-The ISO dial is marked as ASA on the Fujica MPF 105X.
-The move to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+As a quick note, the ISO knob is marked as ASA on the Fujica MPF 105X.
+The change to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).

-Film latitude is the number of stops a film can be overexposed while maintaining satisfactory photographs.
-Pro film emulsions have a larger latitude along with a somewhat increased cost.
+Latitude is the amount of stops film can be overexposed while retaining acceptable photographs.
+Pro film emulsions have a larger latitude to go along with a slightly increased price.

-Reversal film has less latitude when compared to negative film.
-That is a reason it's deemed to be difficult to use.
+Negative film has a greater amount of latitude compared to transparency film.
+That is one of the reasons why it is believed to be difficult to use.

-The range between the shadows and highlights details of a photo is referred to as dynamic range.
-Sections of an image that are not in this range will be seen as white overexposed highlights or completely black underexposed shadows.
+Dynamic range is the difference between the brightest and darkest details of an image that can be recorded.
+Areas of a photo that do not fit in this range will be seen as totally white overexposed highlights or completely black underexposed shadows.